 Court of Two Sisters

 With the only daily jazz brunch in town, Court of the Two Sisters is famed for its beautiful wisteria-blanketed courtyard and soothing fountains.
 This history-rich, two centuries old restaurant is a must-see for any new visitor to the Crescent City.
 Take a stroll through the famous courtyard, then enjoy a delicious New Orleans muffuletta at the Court of the Two Sisters po-boy shop.

 A local favorite, located in the heart of the French Quarter, dishing out some of the best seafood and po-boys in New Orleans!
 A hot roast beef po-boy, fully dressed, awaits!

 Experience the local flavor and legendary taste at the Cornet Restaurant, home of the largest balcony on Bourbon Street!
 Located on the corner of Bourbon and St. Peters streets in the heart of the French Quarter, Cornet serves authentic Cajun and Creole cuisine inspired by the cradle of jazz.
 The restaurant was founded by the family who gave Louis Armstrong his first horn, a cornet.
 The menu has been designed to celebrate the sounds and flavors of New Orleans.
-Get your tastebuds ready for Famous Crawfish Mac and Cheese.
+Get your tastebuds ready for famous jambalaya.
 You may want to purchase a special drink for this balcony experience!